Should I apply to the MA or PhD program?

 All other applicants should visit our MA program page for further details.

 Can I apply for admission to begin my studies in the spring semester?

 No, we only accept new students to begin in the fall.

 How does the Graduate Committee assess applicants?

-Admission decisions for all graduate history programs at UA are made based on a composite of subjective and quantitative information, including GPA, GRE scores, letters of recommendation, student statements of purpose, writing sample, and the ability of our current faculty and resources to fit applicants’ interests.
-We look for applicants with strong academic records, who demonstrate interest in research and the critical analysis of scholarship.
+Admission decisions for all graduate history programs at UA are based on a composite of subjective and quantitative information, including GPA, GRE scores, letters of recommendation, statements of purpose, writing sample, and the ability of our current faculty and resources to fit applicants’ interests.
+We look for applicants with strong academic records, who demonstrate an interest in research and the critical analysis of scholarship.
 Each application is considered in the context of other applications to the program, with due consideration given to the availability of space in the program, the need to maintain a pool of students of superior potential, and the need to encourage minority applicants.
 Application to the program is competitive.
 Not every student whose credentials meet stated quantitative standards is admitted.

 What are the minimum GPA and GRE scores UA requires for admission?

 The applicant must have a grade point average, based on a 4.0 system, of 3.0 overall, or 3.0 for the last 60 semester hours in a degree program.
 GRE scores must reach at least 300 on the combined verbal and quantitative portions of the exam, and at least a 4 on the analytical writing section.

 What if my GRE scores are less than the required minimum?